-In Interior Landscape, I use natural distortions present in our everyday world—namely, moisture on windows and glass—to evoke a painterly image that recontextualizes our everyday architectural landscape.
+In Interior Landscape, I use natural distortions present in our everyday world—namely, moisture on glass—to evoke a painterly image that recontextualizes our everyday architectural landscape.
 While focusing on the minute details created from the juxtaposition of the water in the foreground and the architectural landscape in the background, we enter into a space of quiet reflection, which simultaneously inspires a new kind of internal and external vision.

-After several years of combining painting and photography with mixed results, one very cold day in Minnesota I looked through a window completely covered in condensation out to the frosty distant landscape.
+After several years of combining painting and photography with mixed results, one very cold day in Minnesota I looked through a window completely covered in condensation–out to the distant frosty landscape.
 I realized I could use the camera to reinterpret the world around me into a form akin to that of painting.
-It was a paradigm shift for me in the way I saw all landscape from that point on; now I digitally photograph contemporary urban architecture and its inherent grids distilled down to a series of compositional planes.
+It was a paradigm shift for me in the way I saw all landscape from that point on; now I digitally photograph contemporary urban architecture and its inherent grids, distilling them down to a series of compositional planes.

 In a fraction of a second, the camera has the ability to capture unadulterated realism, while through the veil of a stream of water the selective focus of the camera’s lens allows for the painterly abstraction to simultaneously exist.
 Transported to a contemplative state that becomes more profound each time we view the work, these Interior Landscapes become visual meditations.
 In this way, I’m simulating the experience of looking at a painting that is actually a photograph.